Tracy Morgan honors a nurse who cared for him after his crash - KTVZ

 The nurse encouraged Morgan during his difficult recovery, he said.

-“She said, ‘Everything’s gonna be alright,'” he said.
+“She said, ‘Everything’s going to be all right,'” he said.
 “She would take me outside and read and let me be outside in the air.
 I was so angry, I was so scared.”

 The comedic actor was critically hurt in a six-car pileup in June 2014 on the New Jersey Turnpike.
 Morgan’s longtime friend, comedian James McNair, was killed and other passengers were injured when a Walmart truck slammed into the group’s limo.